-So far this pumpkin roll is my favorite recipe that is using pumpkin as an ingredient.
+This Pumpkin Roll is my favorite cake recipe that is using pumpkin as an ingredient.
 I think it is one of the most flavorful desserts and it is such an easy recipe.
 I would say that this is not only suitable for Thanksgiving Day but for Christmas too and any other occasion.

 As pumpkin is extremely healthy, full of vitamins, mineral and other healthy nutrients I might even say this is one of the most healthy desserts:) you can get.

 This delicious pumpkin roll is made using a Mascarpone frosting and it literally melts in your mouth.
 It was supposed to be served the next day to a family gathering, an anniversary in the family but it didn’t get until next afternoon :).
 Some friends came around that evening and we devoured it entirely.
 This is the kind of dessert you can hardly stop to only one slice.